Perturbing Isoradial Triangulations: Laplacians and their determinants

 \subsubsection{\textbf{Kenyon's formula for a periodic infinite lattice}}

-Kenyon derived an explicit formula for the normalized log-determinant of $\Delta_\mathrm{cr}$ for periodic, isoradial, Delaunay triangulations $\uT_\mathrm{cr}$.
+In \cite{Kenyon2002} Kenyon derived an explicit formula for the normalized log-determinant of $\Delta_\mathrm{cr}$ for periodic, isoradial, Delaunay triangulations $\uT_\mathrm{cr}$.
 The proof of this result relies only on the structure of the corresponding rhombic graph $\uT_\mathrm{cr}^\lozenge$ and indeed works for any rhombic graph.
 For this reason Kenyon's formula implicitly extends to all periodic, isoradial, Delaunay graphs $\uG_\mathrm{cr}$.
+The formula reads